mmaker/Canopy/README.md

 ## Getting started

-You will need the latest version of `OCaml`, `opam` and `mirage` before starting.
+You will need at least `OCaml 4.02.3`, `opam 1.2` and `mirage 2.7.0` before starting.
 To setup a mirage environment, please refer to the mirage website.
 You'll also need `bower` and `less-css` if you want to compile and retrieve everything related to the blog-styling (not needed to just test things out).

 Checkout Canopy repository, then go inside: